Sunday, July 13, 2008

 INTRODUCTION

-We can look at Scriptures that tell us the importance of study.
-The Words of the Lord Jesus in Matthew 22:29 Jesus answered and said unto them, Ye do err, not knowing the scriptures, nor the power of God.”Knowing” in this context is from the Greek word EIDO (I-DO), which means perceive, be sure, understand.
+Matthew 22:29 Jesus answered and said unto them, Ye do err, not knowing the scriptures, nor the power of God.”Knowing” in this context is from the Greek word EIDO (I-DO), which means perceive, be sure, understand.
 As a noun it means, clear and certain mental apprehension.
 As an adjective it means, evidencing the possession of inside information, alert and fully informed, and highly educated; having extensive information or understanding.

-Let us look at Old and New Testament Scriptures on this subject matter.
+Look at Old and New Testament Scriptures on this subject matter.

 • DEUTERONOMY 17:19 (AMP) "And it shall be with him and he shall read it all the days of his life, so that he may learn to fear [and worship] the Lord his God [with awe-filled reverence and profound respect], by carefully obeying (keeping foremost in his thoughts and actively doing) all the words of this law and these statutes,"